UDPN/BN-Sandbox-selfservice-public/README.md

 **How to register your business node with a Validator Node?**

 After your Business Node instance has been launched successfully, you should refer to the user guide to complete the registration process with a Validator Node through the [Business Node Self-Onboarding Manual for the UDPN Sandbox](sandbox.manual.md).
-Keep in mind that the default setup employs UDPN Sandbox Production, not staging.

 <br/>